Harriet Wakeman

 Harriet has also been instructed in a number of judicial review claims concerning the funding of cladding remediation work under the Building Safety Fund.
 She recently appeared in R (Redrow Homes Ltd) v Secretary of State for Levelling Up, Housing and Communities [2024] EWCA Civ 651 before the Court of Appeal.
 In that case, Harriet successfully defended an appeal concerning a decision by the Secretary of State to award funding of approximately £30 million to pay for the remediation of life-threatening building fire safety defects at two high rise developments in Birmingham.
 In addition, from 2018 – 2022, Harriet acted for the Department for Levelling Up, Housing and Communities in the Grenfell Tower Inquiry which enabled her to develop a detailed understanding of the construction industry and the relevant regulatory and testing regimes.

 Harriet is a member of the Planning & Environmental Bar Association, as well as the United Kingdom Environmental Law Association.
-She recently delivered a talk on topical issues in planning reform which concerned the Levelling Up and Regeneration Bill and the National Planning Policy Framework.
+She regularly delivers talks on topical issues in planning law.

 Environment